marcosolime/couriers-planning/Readme.md

 - SMT (Satisfiability Modulo Theory)
 - MIP (Mixed Integer Linear Programming)

+For each variant we implemented the lightweigth and enhanced version (with symmetry breaking constraints).
 You can find the code implementation, data files and results in the correponding directories.
 All the folders share the same structure.

 - [CP/SMT/MIP]
 	* [inst]